23 BLE Hands-On Labs

 5. Enable 2M PHY for additional speed:

-// Request PHY update to 2M after connection
+• Request a PHY update after connection.

 • 2M PHY doubles bit rate: ~128 kB/second theoretical